kharaone/plan/README.md

 and should be thrown away if you want to use plan for your own projects (though the migrations service might be useful).

+## Goal
+The goal we're trying to achieve is to have a 100% automatic way to to setup and run your entire development stack locally.
+Once it's running it should be reacting to code changes automatically.
+For example, the Python backend will run the newest code on each request and the frontend will reload the browser whenever you change any of the files (Haven't enabled HMR in this example, but feel free to add it).
+The migrations container will automatically run migrations when you add new files and re-run them when they change.

+The overall philosophy is that the developer should be able to focus on the task at hand rather than the mechanics of the developer environment -- if you can put something in a README it's likely you can automate it as well 😉

 ## Requirements
 You need to have [Docker][docker] installed.
 If you're using [Homebrew][homebrew] simply run the following command.